treeverse/lakeFS/README.md

 ## Licensing

-lakeFS is completely free and open source and licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+lakeFS is completely free and open-source and licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).